-Hospital holds a big place in the heart of veteran phone volunteer Sonia Rosso
+Hospital holds place in heart of veteran volunteer

 It was the fantastic care that her daughter and the family received that made a lasting and inspiring impression on Sonia.
 “Everyone was so caring,” she said.